MAGPIE RAFTING/MULTI-SPORT ADVENTURE

 Climate: Excellent (dry, high seventies during day, fifties at night)

-Whitewater: medium volume/technical, Class 4 (average gradient, 35 feet per mile similar to Middle Fork of Salmon) Infalatble kayaking rapids are class 2-3
+Whitewater: medium volume/technical, Class 4 (a step up from the Middle Fork of Salmon) Infalatble kayaking rapids are class 2-3

 Highest flow: varies depending upon rain (never to low) free flowing river (no dams)

 Wildlife: Moose, caribou, wolves, lynx, bear and osprey

 Forest cover: pine, spruce

 Elevation: 1,500 feet at put in.

 Insects: Mild (black flies are mostly gone by mid to late August when trips are run)

 Sun sets: 7:30